GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

     oxd 3.1.1 includes functional and billing changes from previous versions.
 If you have older installations, review [what's new in 3.1.x](./3.1.x-intro.md) before proceeding with upgrades or new installations of oxd 3.1.1.

 !!!
 Note
-    oxd *only* works with server-side web apps.
-To integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).
+    oxd _only_ works with server-side web apps.
+To integrate single-page apps (SPAs), native apps and/or SaaS apps with your Gluu Server, review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).

 ## Compatibility

 oxd 3.1.1 has been confirmed to work with the following standard OpenID Providers (OP) and UMA Authorization Servers (AS):

 ### OpenID Providers (OP)

 - [Gluu Server 3.1.1](https://gluu.org/docs/ce/3.1.1)
 - [Gluu Server 3.1.2](https://gluu.org/docs/ce/3.1.2)
 - [Google](https://developers.google.com/identity/protocols/OpenIDConnect)

 ### UMA Authorization Servers (AS)

 - [Gluu Server 3.1.1](https://gluu.org/docs/ce/3.1.1)
 - [Gluu Server 3.1.2](https://gluu.org/docs/ce/3.1.2)